Frequently Asked Questions

 3) How do I request additional tables for my Cardroom?

 Before submitting a request for additional tables, consult your local jurisdiction's gambling ordinance to ensure that the request for additional tables does not violate the limits set by the ordinance.
 The Commission is unable to grant approvals to applicants who are not in compliance with state, federal, and local laws.
+Please note that pursuant to AB 341, any amendment to or adoption of a local ordinance on or after January 1, 2023 resulting in an expansion of gambling that was not authorized as of December 31, 2022 or otherwise authorized, as specified, was invalidated and preempted effective January 1, 2024.

 If the request for additional tables complies with all local, state and federal laws, submit a completed Cardroom Business License: Gaming Tables (CGCC-CH7-07, Rev 02/21) form to the Bureau of Gambling Control (Bureau).
 All forms can be found on the Commission's website HERE.